eardrummer/assignment/README.md

 # assignment
-Temporary Folder to upload assignment report
+Temporary Folder to upload assignment report for ASPMA, UPF 2016-17